akhaiat2/akhaiat2/README.md

 - 👋 Hi, I’m Anthony!
 - 👀 I’m interested in startups, the internet, and more!
 - 🌱 I’m currently learning internet art!
-- 💞️ I’m looking to collaborate on my startup
 - 📫 How to reach me akhaiat@mit.edu

 <!---